escobard/ethereum-apps/notes.md

 	- Functions:
 		- Enter - enters a player into the loterry (player's array) - players are entered by sending money to the contract, controlled by this function.
 		- pickWinner - Randomly picks a winner and sends them to the prize pool

+## React Frontend - v0.4

+### traditional application architecture vs ethereum application architecture differences:

+- Traditional application architecture have the following structure:
+	- client
+	- server
+		- data

+- Ethereum application structure:
+	- client:
+	- ethereum server.
+	- (optionally) server API:
+		- This could be where we manage user authentication, and other non blockchain related data retention.
+		- Remember that blockchain transactions are expensive, and should only be relied on for monitary transactions.
+- Ethereum application architecture use the blockchain's data retention for most data, but can rely on an API server for non blockchain related data.

+### Why React?

+- React makes handling asynchronous requests and the scalable fracturing of packages and components much easier.
+- This makes it easier to organize and structure applications on the front end, although not required.